 Which travel guide Scotland

-And they work together with others Gifts from Scotland perfect as a souvenir for Scotland friends.
+They are suitable together with other Gifts from Scotland perfect as a souvenir for Scotland friends.

 Which Scotland travel guide suits our trip?